- Reviewed: 19 March 2020, 14:20 NZDT

 We advise against travel by rail throughout the Republic of the Congo and against travel by road in the Pool department, where armed criminal gangs operate and have robbed travellers in the past.
-New Zealanders should note that roads between Brazzaville and Pointe Noire run through the Pool department and we recommend that travel between these two cities be undertaken by air.
+We recommend that you travel by air between Brazzaville and Pointe Noire .
 Checkpoints are common throughout the country and individuals may target foreigners in order to extract bribes.
 At checkpoints, remain in your vehicle and produce requested documents through a raised window.

 General Travel Advice